Your credit score can be a passport or an obstacle to a better lifestyle, which is why you may want to legally remove items from your credit report.

 The credit repair organization will challenge a specified number of items on your credit reports each month, depending on your chosen plan.
 In some cases, a simple challenge is enough to correct or remove an item.
 In other cases, the service will formally dispute items by posting online communications containing the detailed objections and evidence required to fix the problem.

-Upon receipt of a credit report dispute submission, the credit reporting company has 30 days to investigate the matter and decide what to do.
+Upon receipt of a credit report dispute submission, the Consumer Financial Protection Bureau says each credit reporting company has 30 days to investigate the matter and decide what to do.
 In the course of the investigation, the bureau will forward disputes to the original credit provider that furnished the information.
 The information provider will review the credit report dispute and report back to the credit reporting bureau.

 If the information provider finds that the information was inaccurate, it must advise that fact to all three credit bureaus and request its removal.
 When done, the credit reporting bureau will report the results in writing to you and send you a new copy of your report if any items were corrected or removed.